JonnyG7613/Dashboard/README.md

 V 0.4 Updated colors and hover effects.
 Started media query for tablet/smartphone screens.
 Updated font sizes and overflows for trending grid.

+V 0.5 Mostly finished media queries.
+Updated some of the responsiveness with font sizes and grid sizes in order to prevent overflow of grid items.
+Still need to add icons and possibly more *flair*.
+Also possibly going to make project area contain actual projects with functional links to repositories.

 # Dashboard